 - An emergency contact

 - Waste management

 - Behaviour and noise management

 - Security

 - Travel management and parking

 - Repairs and Maintenance

 - Health and Safety

-- 3.64 The University Centre is predominantly arts based and students often have to carry heavy or bulky equipment to and from their accommodation.
-With that in mind, 800 metres (\frac{1}{The} \) Institution of Highways and Transportation Providing for Journeys on foot, 2000 table 3.2) is considered to be a reasonable walking distance for students and this is the walking distance referred to in the Student Accommodation Advice Note which has successfully been implemented in the past.
+3.65 The University Centre is predominantly arts based and students often have to carry heavy or bulky equipment to and from their accommodation.
+With that in mind, 800 metres (The Institution of Highways and Transportation - Providing for Journeys on foot, 2000 table 3.2) is considered to be a reasonable walking distance for students and this is the walking distance referred to in the Student Accommodation Advice Note which has successfully been implemented in the past.
+The 800 metres should be measured as the most direct and safe walking route.
+Where an application is beyond the 800 metres, sites with a high level of public transport accessibility to the University Centre will be prioritised.
+In accordance with the Residential Accessibility Questionnaire at Appendix G3, sites are considered to have a high level of public transport accessibility if they are within 200 metres of a bus stop.

-- 3.65 Existing properties in the area around the University Centre are generally larger than the average house, given that many were purpose built holiday accommodation.
+3.66 Existing properties in the area around the University Centre are generally larger than the average house, given that many were purpose built holiday accommodation.
 It is therefore considered that these types of properties close to the University Centre are more suitable for use as student accommodation than established family homes further afield.

-- 3.66 Whilst 'studentification' isn't a particular problem in Blackpool, surplus student accommodation is vulnerable to being used more intensively as poor quality housing for general occupation by vulnerable transient people whose chaotic lifestyles and social problems can destabilise local communities.
+3.67 Whilst 'studentification' isn't a particular problem in Blackpool, surplus student accommodation is vulnerable to being used more intensively as poor quality housing for general occupation by vulnerable transient people whose chaotic lifestyles and social problems can destabilise local communities.